Relaxations of GF$(4)$-representable matroids: Forbidden submatrices

 \end{lemma}

 \begin{proof} Suppose $A$ has the submatrix (i).
 Then, adjoining $e$ and $f$, we see that $C$ has the following submatrix with non-zero determinant.
-But then, by Lemma \ref{samerow}, the corresponding submatrix of $C'$ must have the following form. where $a$ and $b$ are distinct non-zero entries.
+But then, by Lemma \ref{samerow}, the corresponding submatrix of $C'$ must have the following form. where $\{a,b\} = \{1,\omega\}$ by Lemma \ref{twononzero}.
 This gives a contradiction because this submatrix of $C'$ has zero determinant.
 A similar proof handles (ii).

 Suppose $A$ has the submatrix (iii).
 Then, by Lemma \ref{samerow}, in the corresponding submatrix of $A'$, the entries in the first row are the same and the entries in the second row are different.
 But, by Lemma \ref{twononzero}, there are only two distinct non-zero entries in $A'$, so the entries are the same in one of the columns of $A'$, which is a contradiction to Lemma \ref{samerow}.